St Clair

 The level of cultural diversity witnessed in St Clair was found to be above average when compared nationally for a number of language and cultural background related metrics

-St Clair was found to have a higher cultural diversity than most local markets, with 28.3% of its population born overseas and 25.6% speaking a language other than English at home.
-The predominant religion in St Clair is Christianity, which accounts for 63.6% of the population, compared to 49.2% across Greater Sydney.
-In terms of ancestry, the top three represented groups are Australian (23.2%), English (20.4%), and Other (13.8%).
+St Clair was found to be more culturally diverse than the vast majority of local markets, with 28.3% of its population born overseas and 25.6% speaking a language other than English at home.
+The main religion in St Clair is Christianity, which makes up 63.6% of people in St Clair, compared to 49.2% across Greater Sydney.

 Frequently Asked Questions - Diversity